Epes Sargent (landowner)

-Epes Sargent (July 12, 1690 – December 6, 1762) was an American soldier and landowner from Gloucester, Massachusetts.
+Colonel Epes Sargent (July 12, 1690 – December 6, 1762) was an American landowner, merchant, politician and military officer from Gloucester, Massachusetts.

 Early life and family

-Sargent was born on July 12, 1690 in Gloucester, Massachusetts.
-He was the seventh of fifteen children born to William Sargent II (1659–1707), who came to Gloucester before 1678, and Mary Duncan (d.
-1724), daughter of Peter Duncan and step-granddaughter of Samuel Symonds, deputy Governor.
+Sargent was born on July 12, 1690, in Gloucester, Massachusetts.
+He was the seventh of fifteen children born to William Sargent II (1659–1707), who came to Gloucester before 1678, and Mary Duncan (died 1724), daughter of Peter Duncan and step-granddaughter of Samuel Symonds, deputy Governor.